adamwulf/app-launch-guide/README.md

 - [ ] Set your go-live date to sometime in the future, don't let it auto-go-live
 - [ ] List of sites to submit your app as you enter Beta
 - [ ] Lits of sites to submit your app the few weeks before launch
+- [ ] Line up multiple sites to write about your app when it goes live

+# Post-launch

+** additional info here about iterating on ideas from [Traction](http://amzn.to/1DBn0Lo), and continuing audience growth**